emilierave/emilierave/README.md

-- 👋 Hi, I’m @emilierave
-- 👀 I’m interested in ... coding, painting, music producing
-- 🌱 I’m currently learning ... databases/php/MySQL
-- 💞️ I’m looking to collaborate on ... new plugins to Wordpress ;)
-- 📫 How to reach me ... emilyplays.com@gmail.com
 - # 💫 About Me:
 👋 Hi, I’m @emilierave<br>👀 I’m interested in ... coding, painting, music producing<br>🌱 I’m currently learning ... databases/php/MySQL<br>💞️ I’m looking to collaborate on ... new plugins to Wordpress ;)<br>📫 How to reach me ... emilyplays.com@gmail.com<br>